Tips for Construct 3 developers

 • You get autocompletion that is typo-proof: just start typing the name of the constant wherever you want to use it's value in a condition or action.

-• You can use "Find all references" on the "macro" to find its occurrences.
+• You can use "Find all references" to find occurrences of these "names".

-• If you decide you want to rename eg. an animation from "Walking" to "Running", you only have to make the change in two places: the animation editor and the "macro".
-This is less error prone compared to search & replace.
+• If you want to rename eg. an animation from "Walking" to "Running", you only have to make the change in two places: the animation editor and the "name".
+This is quicker and less error prone compared to search & replace.

 Footguns

-Just like with all platforms / languages, there are some WTF moments in Construct too, or things that some devs (like yours truly) expect to work in a different way.
+Just like with all engines and programming languages, there are a few WTF moments in Construct too, or things that some devs (like yours truly) expect to work in a different way.

 Picking instances